 Yes, the Candidate Handbook includes two useful resources to aid in preparation for the Certified Financial Aid Administrator® Knowledge Exam:

 NASFAA also developed an Exam Preparation Guide.
 The guide includes lessons which cover concepts directly relevant to the administration of Title IV aid, within the scope of the twelve major content areas — or "knowledge domains" — that guide the composition of the Exam Content Outline in the Candidate Handbook.
 Included are assessments to gauge both knowledge and application of principles.
 Designed for use in conjunction with other generally available resources, including regulatory guidance provided by the U.S. Department of Education, the information will complement and enhance the knowledge you already possess.
-The guide is free through June 30, 2022.

 Note: Test candidates are expected to know all aspects of a Title IV subject, regardless of any temporary waivers of regulatory requirements announced by the U.S. Department of Education.
-Review the 2021 Addendum for an updated list of resources.

 The best preparation is your on-the-job experience, as well as the training opportunities you take advantage of that are offered through state and regional associations, or the U.S. Department of Education, or NASFAA, for example.
 The exam is designed to assess knowledge after approximately 5 years of experience as a financial aid administrator.
 Someone can have fewer years of experience, but they will need to have earned NASFAA Professional Credentials to be eligible.